 "Jessica Trainor employed [her] passionate, seductive [voice] to great effect in dulcet cantabile lines."
 The San Diego Story on Opera NEO's Armide

-Mezzo-Soprano Jessica Trainor Tasucu debuted with Promenade Opera Project in August 2018 as Dorothée in Massenet’s Cendrillon.
+In 2018, Jessica performed with Promenade Opera Project as Dorothée in Massenet’s Cendrillon.
 She returned to MassOpera (formerly MetroWest Opera) to cover Frauenliebe in Dan Shore's The Beautiful Bridegroom.
 She closed out 2018 covering Prince Orlofsky in a New Year’s Eve performance of Die Fledermaus with VOX New England (formerly Worcester Schubertiade).

 Jessica spent Summer 2017 with Opera NEO in San Diego, CA as a Studio Artist.
 She played the roles of Mélisse and Coryphe, and covered the role of Sidonie in Gluck's Armide.
 On her performance of Mélisse, The San Diego Story said Jessica, "employed [her] passionate, seductive [voice] to great effect in dulcet cantabile lines."

 In May 2017, Jessica brought to life the role of Schaunard in MassOpera’s production of La Femme Bohème – an all female version of Puccini’s La Bohème.
 On her performance, The Boston Music Intelligencer said that she "completed Mimi and Rudolfo's [sic] circle with personable ease and inspired singing all around".
 In MassOpera's 2016 season, she sang in the featured quartet and covered the role of Alma March in Mark Adamo’s Little Women, and in their 2015 season she played the role of Seconda Cercatrice in Puccini's Suor Angelica.